Songbee/core/README.md

 To stream a file, `GET /<infoHash>/<fileNo>`.
 That's it!

-~~When you add a torrent, Songbee Core stores it in a database, so when it starts again, it'll restore the state and resume seeding (or downloading) the torrents.~~ **Work in progress!**
+When you add a torrent, Songbee Core stores it in a database, so when it starts again, it'll restore the state and resume seeding (or downloading) the torrents.
+**(needs more testing)**